ReneOlsthoorn/Ground/README.md

 template which loads the SDL3.dll and SDL3_image.dll.
 Ofcourse you can create your own template.
 The hello-world.g is 43 bytes, the generated hello-world.asm is 7k and the hello-world.exe is 6k.
 A second reason why the .EXE will remain small is that all external code is loaded at load-time.
 The usage of the known system DLL's, like msvcrt, is promoted.
+Several games are coded with Ground:
 <p align="center">
 <img src="https://github.com/ReneOlsthoorn/Ground/blob/master/Resources/Ground_Racer.jpg?raw=true" width="500" />
 </p>